-(UPDATED AUGUST 2021) Georgia is known for its delicious peaches, world-famous golf, Atlanta’s metropolitan city, President Jimmy Carter, and Savannah’s stately squares.
-What you might not know is that the Barrier Islands start in The Peach State and are full of beaches, maritime forests, live oak trees dripping with moss, and coastal delights.
-Here are the must see (and do) things on St. Simons Island, GA, the largest of Georgia’s barrier islands.
+(UPDATED AUGUST 2022) Georgia is known for its delicious peaches, world-famous golf, Atlanta’s metropolitan city, President Jimmy Carter, and Savannah’s stately squares.
+You might not know that the Barrier Islands start in The Peach State and are full of beaches, maritime forests, live oak trees dripping with moss, and coastal delights.
+Here are the must-see (and do) things on St. Simons Island, GA, the largest of Georgia’s barrier islands.

 Want to discover one of the best-kept secrets in the South?
-My family discovered St. Simons Island nearly 20 years ago and we’ve have watched it grow in greatness, but stay true to its nature.
+My family discovered St. Simons Island nearly 20 years ago, and we have watched it grow in greatness but stay true to its nature.
 This laid-back town with unspoiled beauty doesn’t need theme parks, National Parks, or James Beard chefs to make a name for itself.
-With dripping Spanish moss, hundreds of shore birds, excellent sweet tea, and a deep-rooted community, it is the quintessential Georgia town.
+It is the quintessential Georgia town with dripping Spanish moss, hundreds of shore birds, excellent sweet tea, and a deep-rooted community.

 Porch is one of my favorite draws on St. Simons Island.
-This laid-back eatery with indoor, outdoor, and screened-in dining features awesome Nashville Hot Chicken, catfish, and shrimp, plus a wide array of traditional Southern side dishes.
-A “plate” gets you a main meat, two sides, slice of white bread, and pickles.
+This laid-back eatery with indoor, outdoor, and screened-in dining features awesome Nashville Hot Chicken, catfish, shrimp, and a wide array of traditional Southern side dishes.
+A “plate” gets you a main meat, two sides, a slice of white bread, and pickles.
 I recommend the maple baked beans, PVC pimento cheese grits, and JB’s collard greens.

-For fine-dining in a casual setting, Georgia Sea Grill, on Mallery Street, serves up delicious food with impeccable service.
-I’ve never been one to order Escargot, but have had it on cruise ships many times.
+For fine dining in a casual setting, Georgia Sea Grill on Mallery Street serves delicious food with impeccable service.
+I’ve never been one to order Escargot but have had it on cruise ships many times.
 This is one restaurant you will want to order it—again, and again, and again.
-The delicate and tasty snails are sitting on a little cloud of puff pastry and topped with a garlic-parsley butter.
+The delicate and tasty snails were sitting on a little cloud of puff pastry and topped with garlic-parsley butter.
+So delicious.

 Shrimp and Grits are always a great choice for dinner at Georgia Sea Grill, but the bronzed fresh catch with Hoppin’ John and tomato cream.
 No matter what meal you choose, save room for the Georgia Pecan Pie or Buttermilk Pie with housemade strawberry jam.
 Mmm, mmm, good.
 Georgia Sea Grill also has an extensive wine menu.

-Gnat’s Landing is the place to go for upscale pub grub and for watching sporting events or televised specials.
+Gnat’s Landing is the place for upscale pub grub and watching sporting events or televised specials.
 Order the lip-smacking good Vidalia Onion Pie for starters and a Shrimp Basket or Slaw Bowl for lunch.

-ECHO, a Southern contemporary oceanfront eatery and bar, is the King and Prince’s onsite restaurant.
+The King and Prince’s onsite restaurant is ECHO, a Southern contemporary oceanfront eatery and bar.
 Chef James Flack and his culinary team serve a foodie-friendly menu that is sure to please.
 Grab a craft beer sampling from the rotating beers on tap while you munch on Truffle Fries.
 Handcrafted cocktails and over 40 wines (served by the glass) are also good choices.

 Barbara Jean’s is the place to go for the best selection of award-winning seafood (try the crab cakes) and homestyle side dishes, or make a meal of three to four of them, while Palmer’s Village Cafe is the place to go for exotic breakfast dishes, served all day.
-More traditional breakfast items, including a buffet back in the days when I visited, is from Sandcastle Cafe & Grill.
+I also enjoy the traditional breakfast buffet from Sandcastle Cafe & Grill.

 A Memorable Historic Church and Sites

-Another popular thing to search for on St. Simons Island are called Tree Spirits.
-The island has seven hand-carved masterpieces around town, with one being the Mermaid Tree Spirit at eh Golden Isles Welcome Center.
-You can pick up a map to find the other locations from the center.
-You can also find nearly twenty weathered faces carved in tree trunks or deadened branch.
+Another popular thing to search for on St. Simons Island is Tree Spirits.
+The island has seven hand-carved masterpieces around town, with one being the Mermaid Tree Spirit at the Golden Isles Welcome Center.
+You can pick up a map to find the other locations of 20 weathered faces carved into tree trunks or deadened branches from the center.
 Keith Jennings is the artist behind these lovely artworks.

 The Famous Lighthouse